 However, once my students are ready to make the jump from paragraphs to an essay, I still continue to break down my writing instruction.
-When I teach essay writing in my high school English class, I break it down paragraph-by-paragraph.
+When I teach essay writing in my high school English students, I break it down paragraph-by-paragraph to encourage them to be the best writer they can be.
 All of the lessons that I will refer to throughout this blog post are included in this print and digital essay writing teaching unit.

 Start with brainstorming

 I am a huge fan of group brainstorming, especially since I usually have some EL and SPED students mainstreamed in my college prep English classes.
 I usually dedicate an entire class period to brainstorming where students gather ideas, paragraph topics, and supporting quotes.
-You can read more about group brainstorming in this blog post.
+You can read more about group brainstorming in this blog post where I discuss brainstorming with my students and I teach them how to brainstorm an essay.

 Outline the essay